ctfer-io/pulumi-ctfdcm/docs/installation-configuration.md

 ## Configuration

 Pulumi relies on the CTFd REST JSON API to authenticate requests from the host machine to CTFd.
 Your credentials are never sent to pulumi.com.
-The Pulumi CTFd Provider needs to be configured with CTFd credentials before it can be used to manage resources.
+The Pulumi CTFd-CM Provider needs to be configured with CTFd credentials before it can be used to manage resources.

 Your can either configure it using: